 Instructions

-- Gently break the tofu apart with your hands into bite-size chunks.
-In the meantime heat, 2 Tbsp toasted sesame oil in a medium-size pan over medium-high heat.
+- Gently break apart the tofu with your hands into bite-size chunks.
+Meanwhile, heat 2 tablespoons of toasted sesame oil in a medium-sized pan over medium-high heat.

-- Add 2 Tbsp of cornstarch to a small bowl and toss the tofu chunks in the cornstarch until lightly covered.
+- Add 2 tablespoons of cornstarch to a small bowl and toss the tofu chunks in it until lightly covered.
 The flour will stick to the moisture of the tofu.

 - Transfer the tofu to the hot pan and pan-fry until crispy on all sides.
-I like to use chopsticks to flip the tofu throughout the process.
+Throughout the process, use chopsticks to flip the tofu.

-- Whilst the tofu is in the pan, prepare the sauce by combining all sauce ingredients in a small jar.
+- While the tofu is cooking, prepare the sauce by combining all sauce ingredients in a small jar.

-- Once your tofu is crispy on all sides, gently pour the sauce over the top (& enjoy the sizzle!), reduce the heat to medium-low and remove the pan from the heat after about 30-60 seconds.
+- Once the tofu is crispy on all sides, gently pour the sauce over it (enjoy the sizzle!), reduce the heat to medium-low, and remove the pan from the heat after about 30-60 seconds.

-- Garnish with sesame seeds & serve immediately.
+- Garnish with sesame seeds and serve immediately.
 Enjoy!

 *Disclosure: This page may contain affiliate links and sponsored links that earn me a small commission, at no additional cost to you.
 You can find more information in my Privacy Policy.